 These recommendations and checklist will be important for decision makers, researchers, and producers of health technologies.
 The growing number of systematic reviews with an economic component provides coherent evidence on cost-effectiveness outcomes.
 However, the diversity of methods and outcomes of these reviews make it difficult for decision makers to use this summarized information most effectively.

 Researchers can improve the reporting and quality of their study and to evaluate reporting and quality of systematic reviews conducted by other teams.
 Emerging systematic reviews with cost and cost-effectiveness components may guide producers of health technologies on pricing, resource allocation, and economic models, ultimately contributing to market access strategies conditional on the premise that the quality of these reviews is trustworthy.

 J.L.
-(Hans) Severens, PhD, Dean, School of Health Policy and Management, Erasmus University Rotterdam, Rotterdam, The Netherlands
+(Hans) Severens, PhD, Professor, School of Health Policy and Management, Erasmus University Rotterdam, Rotterdam, The Netherlands

 Jeremy D. Goldhaber-Fiebert, PhD, Associate Professor of Medicine, Core Faculty Member, Centers for Health Policy and Primary Care and Outcomes Research (CHP/PCOR), Stanford University, Stanford, CA, USA

 Olena (Lena) Mandrik, PhD, Post-doctoral Fellow, International Agency for Research on Cancer (IARC), World Health Organization (WHO), Lyon, France

 Ariel Bardach, MD, MSc, PhD, Researcher, Health Technology Assessment (HTA) and Health Economic Evaluations Department, Institute for Clinical Effectiveness and Health Policy (IECS), Center for Epidemiology and Public Health Research (CIESP CONICET) and the Argentinean Cochrane Collaboration Center, Buenos Aires, Argentina